rizal72/Cozmo-Voice-Commands/README.md

 ### Customization
 You can add as many new commands as you like, commands are located in `cvc/voice_commands.py` file: just prefix their function names with the language they are spoken in, *i.e. "it_" for Italian, "en_" for english so, for instance, you'll create the method `en_smile()` and the voice command you'll have to say will be "smile" (or "smiling" or "smiled", and so on...)*.
-Some commands support one argument, for example: if you say *"Cozmo, drive for 10 seconds"*, `10` will be passed to the method `en_drive()`, any other words will be ignored.
+Some commands support arguments, for example: if you say *"Cozmo, drive backwards for 10 seconds"*, `backwards` and `10` will be passed to the method `en_drive()`, any other words will be ignored.

 #### Note for Developers:
 If you want to just run the App **without installing the package**, you need to execute `./run.py` from the root folder, after you have cloned/downloaded the [repository](https://github.com/rizal72/Cozmo-Voice-Commands) content.